ScottGreenhalgh/week09-social-network/README.md

 SELECT followee_id FROM social_relationships WHERE follower_id = 1;
 ```

 With this design solidified I moved onto implamenting this into the project.
 While integrating this approach I realised I made a bit of a blunder with my table definitions.
 The clerk_id isn't actually a number.
 I defined my table to store integers, but instead I'm trying to store a string, a small oversight on my part.
 This was where the fun began.
-I now needed to migrate the database collumns to use VARCHAR(255) instead of INT.
+I now needed to migrate the database columns to use VARCHAR(255) instead of INT.
 This involved a few ALTER TABLE operations, which was a bit of a pain and required a fair bit of Googling.
 This was because my table had foreign keys attached so I couldn't directly alter the table without first removing these relations.
 I therefore had to remove these first then change the columns, and then add the foreign keys back.
 Here's how I did it:

 ```sql
 -- Drop the foreign keys